 The Board comprises a range of suitable skills and experience that are relevant to lead the Society.
 Details can be found in the brief biographies later in this section of the report.
-The Board comprise 5 members, including the Chief Executive, which the Board believes to be an appropriate size given the size and complexity of the business.
+The Board comprises 5 members, including the Chief Executive, which the Board believes to be an appropriate size given the size and complexity of the business.

-Diversity: The Board has carefully considered the recommendations about diversity and has already agreed that, in view of the size of the Board, it is very difficult to set targets for any one group.
+Diversity: The Board has carefully considered the recommendations about diversity and has agreed that, in view of the size of the Board, it is very difficult to set targets for any one group.
 The Board is committed to ensuring that the Society is served by Board members who have both relevant experience and appropriate skills regardless of sex or ethnic background.
-However, it is worth noting that at the last recruitment process we did not receive any applications from females or from any ethnic background applicants.

-Independence: Three of the Board members have served over nine years but the Board believes that the three members are independent both in their judgment and actions.
-These Board members are subject to annual reelection.
+Independence: Three Board members have served over nine years but the Board believes that they remain independent both in their judgment and actions and their knowledge of the Society's business and its background and history provide a solid foundation to the Board's understanding of how it should be managed.
+These Board members are subject to annual re-election.

 The Board constantly and regularly evaluates the performance and ability of each Director, and also the necessary balance of expertise and experience shown by the Board as a whole.
-The Board is confident that the present balance of knowledge and wide experience of each individual Director, covering accountancy, investments, information technology and marketing and all round business activities serves the Society well and so, in the next recruitment process we will be seeking a new director who has the necessary skills to meet any vacancy when it occurs.
-All vacancies for appointment to the Board are advertised locally and on the AFM website so that nationwide coverage is achieved.
-We do not use the services of an external recruitment agency due to the high costs involved but do ensure that the vacancy is open to all people with the necessary skills regardless of sex, religion, age or ethnic background.
+The Board is confident that the present balance of knowledge and wide experience of each individual Director, covering accountancy, investments, information technology and marketing and all round business activities serves the Society well.